Nexis-Network/homepage/content/docs/unused/prisma-guide.md

 ## Conclusion

-You have completed the _Use Prisma with Exzo Network_ guide.
-To recap, you have learned how to connect from Prisma to Exzo Network, use Prisma Migrate to evolve a schema, add data using the Exzo Network SQL Editor and Prisma Studio, send queries using Prisma Client, and finally, introspect an existing database.
+You have completed the _Use Prisma with Nexis Network_ guide.
+To recap, you have learned how to connect from Prisma to Nexis Network, use Prisma Migrate to evolve a schema, add data using the Nexis Network SQL Editor and Prisma Studio, send queries using Prisma Client, and finally, introspect an existing database.

 ## Need help?

-Join the [Exzo Network community forum](https://community.neon.tech/) to ask questions or see what others are doing with Exzo Network.
-[Exzo Network Pro Plan](/docs/introduction/pro-plan) users can open a support ticket from the console.
+Join the [Nexis Network community forum](https://community.nexis.network/) to ask questions or see what others are doing with Nexis Network.
+[Nexis Network Pro Plan](/docs/introduction/pro-plan) users can open a support ticket from the console.
 For more detail, see [Getting Support](/docs/introduction/support).